hoangduytran/blender-manual/manual/editors/image/editing.rst

    :Mode:      All Modes
    :Menu:      :menuselection:`Image --> Pack`

-Packs the image into the blend-file.
+Pack the image into the blend-file.
 See :ref:`pack-unpack-data`.